BloxiCola/BloxiCola/README.md

 This project, created using Qwen AI, is a Roblox-like platform built from scratch in C++.

-Planned features: include voice and text chat, a custom optimized UDP protocol, and a Toolbox-like system.
+Planned features: include voice and text chat and a Toolbox-like system.

-Current system requirements:
-  Windows 10 or later
+Current system requirements: Windows 10 or later
 GPU with OpenGL 3.0 support
 3 GB of free disk space